MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 .. note::

-   The use of POSIX pthreads in Managed C is in the roadmap and will be available in a future version.
+   The support of POSIX pthreads in Managed C is in the roadmap and will be available in a future version.
    Implementations of `WebAssembly threads profile <https://github.com/WebAssembly/threads>`__ and `WASI threads <https://github.com/WebAssembly/wasi-threads>`__ are in-progress.

 Here is an example: